apache/arrow/docs/source/cpp/gandiva.rst

 Gandiva is a runtime expression compiler that uses `LLVM`_ to generate efficient native code for projections and filters on Arrow record batches.
 Gandiva only handles projections and filters.
-For other transformation, see :ref:`Compute Functions <compute-cpp>`.
+For other transformations, see :ref:`Compute Functions <compute-cpp>`.

 Gandiva was designed to take advantage of the Arrow memory format and modern hardware.
 Compiling expressions using LLVM allows the execution to be optimized to the local runtime environment and hardware, including available SIMD instructions.
-To minimize optimization overhead, all Gandiva functions are pre-compiled into LLVM IR (intermediate representation).
+To reduce optimization overhead, many Gandiva functions are pre-compiled into LLVM IR (intermediate representation).

 .. _LLVM: https://llvm.org/